Allison Russo: Committees

-2021 OH-15 Congressional Campaign
+2021 congressional campaign

 In May 2021, Republican Representative Steve Stivers resigned from Congress to become CEO of the Ohio Chamber of Commerce, triggering a special election for the vacant seat.
 Russo won the Democratic primary in August against Greg Betts, and advanced to the general election against Republican lobbyist Mike Carey.
 The election was held on November 2, 2021, with Carey defeating Russo by a margin of 58.3 percent to 41.7 percent.
 Despite the loss, Russo received the highest vote share for a Democrat in the district since it was redrawn in 2012.